-One can use an anonymity trust (trustees not named) to own a homestead, but this can create a problem when it comes to the homestead tax exemption.
+One can use an anonymity trust (trustees not named) to own a homestead but this can create a problem when it comes to the homestead tax exemption.
 The law does allow for a trust to hold homestead title and maintain the tax exemption, but only so long as the trust is a “qualifying trust” as defined by Property Code Section 41.0021 and Tax Code Section 11.13.
 As evidence of compliance, most appraisal districts require that the deed into trust state that the current owner will continue to have the right to occupy the property without rent, cost, or charge (except for taxes and other costs and expenses) for life, until the trust terminates on a certain date, or until the trust is revoked or terminated by a recorded instrument.

 The problem, of course, is that such language makes it obvious to everyone reading the deed that the owner of the homestead continues to reside at the address in question.
-A possible solution is to a arrange a meeting with representatives of the appraisal district to demonstrate that although the deed does not include the necessary language, the trust agreement does include it.
+A possible solution is to a arrange a meeting with representatives of the appraisal district to demonstrate that although the deed may not include the suggested language, the trust agreement does include it.
 Since appraisal districts, like county clerks, follow their own rules and procedures across the state, the results of this approach cannot be predicted with certainty.

 By now, it should be clear that anonymity is not a simple business.
 Texas is not Switzerland or the Cayman Islands, so protecting personal and financial information in a real estate transaction involves substantial creativity as well as a willingness to engage in non-traditional approaches.
 Real estate investors should steer clear of seminar and Internet gurus who make overblown claims concerning trusts and asset protection systems they are marketing, especially those claiming to achieve anonymity.
 Trust agreements and other documents available online should also be avoided, since these are almost always junk and seldom suitable for Texas which has a unique Property Code and Business Organizations Code.

-Lastly, the time is fast approaching when achieving anonymity in a real estate transaction will be relatively possible only if: (1) the buyer is legally prepared in advance with an asset protection structure built for the specific purpose; (2) the purchase price is paid in cash or crypto directly to the seller; and (3) a title company is not used as an escrow agent or closing venue for the transaction.
+Lastly, the time is fast approaching when achieving anonymity in a real estate transaction will be relatively possible only if (1) the buyer is legally prepared in advance with an asset protection structure built for the specific purpose; (2) the purchase price is paid in cash or crypto directly to the seller; and (3) a title company is not used as an escrow agent or closing venue for the transaction.
 Outside these parameters, the degree of available anonymity in real estate is definitely shrinking.
 Institutional participants in the process (lenders and title companies) now have increased duties as reporting agents to the federal government, even beyond what they have had in the past.
-Is this truly a “dramatic step forward” as the treasury secretary has claimed?
+Is this truly a dramatic step forward as the treasury secretary has claimed?
 You be the judge.